Link to a webpage, email, phone number, or page in Pages on Mac

 Calls a phone number

-You can edit the link text or destinations, or remove the links so the text again behaves as normal text.
+You can edit the link text or destinations, or remove the links so that the text again behaves as normal text.

 Add a link